 Many homeowners underappreciate their own home improvement capabilities.
 They are sometimes afraid to try because they believe the projects are too time consuming and complicated.
-Rather than hand off these tasks to home improvement contractors, you can make your home look better and take pride in your craftsmanship by taking on these simple and fun DIY home improvement projects.
+Rather than hand off these tasks to home improvement contractors, you can make your home look better and take pride in your craftsmanship by taking on these simple and fun DIY ways of improving your home.

 Laying Tile or Carpeting

-One of the simplest DIY projects that homeowners readily hire contractors for involves laying new flooring.
+One of the simplest ways of improving your home that homeowners readily hire contractors for involves laying new flooring.
 Putting down new flooring in your home is not that difficult and can be done successfully if you pay attention to some basic precautions.

 The first step involves preparing your floor for the new materials.
 After you have pulled up the old flooring, you should scrape off the remaining glue and then sweep or wipe off the subflooring to ensure it is smooth and ready to be primed.
 You should then prime it with the recommended adhesive for the material that you are laying.